musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 Like in practice, it's kind of like a bicycle trip.
 Interesting.
 You think you're going someplace, but the reality is you don't know where you're going.
 But if you don't get on that bicycle, if you sit and plan and map and look and figure it out and go on the Internet, you'll get nowhere.
 You got to actually get on that bicycle and start pedaling, and then you don't know where you're going to wind up.

-In fact, there's an old Nasrudine joke, Moolah Nasrogene, just a book of an islamic joke book that I ran across when I was in India.
+In fact, there's an old Nasrudine joke, Mullah Nassrudin, just a book of an islamic joke book that I ran across when I was in India.
 And in one of the stories, Mullah Nasruddin, at 12:00 every day, got up out of his office chair and went over to the mosque day after day after day.
 And right across the square was the police station.
 And the cop saw him do this day after day after day.
 And he went up to the moon and says, where are you going?

 Mulan asked her, Dean.
 And the muller says, I don't know.
 And he pissed off that cop.
 That cop got really angry.
 You know where you're going?